adityalahiri/adityalahiri.github.io/TIL.md

 A daily log of little things I learn pertaining to Computer Science and AI/ML.
 (Inspired by [Seth Godin](https://seths.blog/))

+## 9/5/20

+* Attented Milind Tambe's (Google Research, AI For Good) webinar to learn about their projects.
+Super interesting problems!

 ## 8/5/20

 * Submitted my first paper abstract!